TheRealHazzard/Blog-Website-Version-1/README.md

 A minimalistic Blog website created using NodeJs and EJS.
 Deployed at https://calm-waters-06200.herokuapp.com .
-P.S Forgive the Lorem Ipsum , It's still very mucha  work in progress.
+P.S Forgive the Lorem Ipsum , It's still very much a  work in progress.